gudmundurh/quick-infra/README.md

 2. Azure Static Web Apps – available for free and not at all static, running on Az Functions under the hood for server side code.
 Works out of the box with SvelteKit and Github, and has nice features like automatic environments and deployments of Github PRs.
 3. Github and Github Actions for CI/CD

 Will it last?
-Time will show.
-Github and Azure are not going anywhere
+Time will tell 😎

-# Template files
+# The skeleton

+The template contains:

 1. This readme, containing all the necessary commands
 1. Bicep file with Azure infrastructure
 2. Github Actions pipeline for deploying to Azure SWA

+The infrastructure footprint is limited to a single Azure resource group and a repository in Github, sharing the same name.
+This makes it easy to delete the project down the line.

 # Setup